-Labor certification is done prior to filing the H-1B petition and this usually takes about 2 weeks to get an answer from the department of labor.
+Labor certification is done prior to filing the H-1B petition, and it usually takes about 2 weeks to get an answer from the Department of Labor.
 If you file your H-1B petition on April 1, you can opt for premium processing and have an answer in 15 calendar days.
-Premium processing will run you an additional $1225 but it is well worth it to keep your place in line.
+Premium processing will cost you an additional $1,440, but it is generally well worth it to keep your place in line.

-H-1B visa holders can bring their spouse and children under 21 years of age to the U.S. under the H4 Visa category as dependents.
-While the dependents are permitted to remain in the U.S., an H4 visa holder is not eligible to work in the US.
-They can however attend school, obtain a driver’s license and open a bank account while in the US.
+H-1B visa holders can bring their spouse and children under 21 years of age to the U.S. under the H-4 visa category as dependents.
+While dependents are permitted to remain in the U.S., an H-4 visa holder is not eligible to work in the U.S. They can, however, attend school, obtain a driver’s license, and open a bank account while in the U.S.

 9. How much does it cost?

-An H-1B visa has hefty filing fees and these fees can run over $3,000 depending on the number of employees an employer has and whether premium processing is elected.
-In addition, legal fees will run you around $3,000 or more depending on the complexity of a case.
+An H-1B visa has hefty filing fees that can run around $4,000 depending on the number of employees an employer has and whether premium processing is elected.
+In addition, legal fees will run you around $3,000 or more depending on the complexity of the case.

 10. Do I need a lawyer?

 Yes.
-Like most Immigration law, the H-1B regulations and related Labor Certification Application (LCA) are complicated and you must demonstrate to immigration officials and the department of labor that you have met all of the legal elements.
-In addition, given the quota/cap, you have one “bite at the apple” as there is a good chance that if you make a mistake, the cap will be filled.
+Like most immigration law, the H-1B regulations and related Labor Certification Application (LCA) are complicated and you must demonstrate to immigration officials and the Department of Labor that you have met all of the legal elements.
+In addition, given the cap, you have one “bite at the apple” since there is a good chance that if you make a mistake, the cap will be filled.